grab/front-end-guide/README.md

 The downsides:

 - Heavier initial page load due to loading of framework, application code, and assets required for multiple pages [^1].
-- You have to configure your server to route all requests to a single entry point and allow client-side routing to take over from there.
+- There's an additional step to be done on your server which is to configure it to route all requests to a single entry point and allow client-side routing to take over from there.
 - SPAs are reliant on JavaScript to render content, but not all search engines execute JavaScript during crawling, and they may see empty content on your page.
 This inadvertently hurts the SEO of your application [^2].

-While traditional server-side rendered applications are still a viable option, a clear client-server separation scales better for larger engineering teams like Grab, as the client and server code can be developed and released independently.
+While traditional server-side rendered applications are still a viable option, a clear client-server separation scales better for larger engineering teams, as the client and server code can be developed and released independently.
+This is especially so at Grab when we have multiple client applications hitting the same API server.

 As web developers are now building applications rather than pages, organization of client-side JavaScript has become increasingly important.
 In server-side rendered pages, it is common to use snippets of jQuery to add user interactivity to each page.
 However, when building large applications, jQuery is not sufficient.
 After all, jQuery is primarily a library for DOM manipulation and it's not a framework, it does not define a clear structure and organization for your application.

 JavaScript frameworks have been created to provide higher-level abstractions over the DOM, allowing you to keep state in memory, out of the DOM.
-Using frameworks also brings the benefits of reusing recommended concepts and best practices for building applications, tapping on the knowledge and experience from the community.
+Using frameworks also brings the benefits of reusing recommended concepts and best practices for building applications.
 A new engineer on the team who has experience with a framework but not the application will find it easier to understand the code because it is organized in a structure that he is familiar with.
+Popular frameworks have a lot of tutorials and guides, and tapping on the knowledge and experience from colleagues and the community will help new engineers get up to speed.

 #### Study Links